Lists can be printed, embedded on web pages and shared with classmates.

 Valid word separators are spaces, tabs, newlines, special characters, each word has to be at least three characters long and must be composed only of letters from the English alphabet.

-Remove words from a list
+Remove items from a list

 Take a Spelling test with a given list